|

 that paintings of veterans of Culloden by Sir

-between past and present sought by Scott and look towards a
+past and present sought by Scott and look towards a future in

-future in which it would be possible to be simultaneously a
+which it would be possible to be simultaneously a Highlander,

 Chow,

-and the Exclusion of Cultural Evidence from Self-Defense Claims’, University
+the Exclusion of Cultural Evidence from Self-Defense Claims’,

 Suggests

-raises questions relevant to contemporary U.S. courts when
+relevant to contemporary U.S. courts when confronting violations

-confronting violations of U.S. Law by recent immigrants whose
+of U.S. Law by recent immigrants whose cultural expectations are

 Christensen,

-Picture', in Romanticism at the End of History (Baltimore,
+in Romanticism at the End of History (Baltimore, MD.; London

 Argues